Non-Executive Board Member

 Our resident event curator/manager who helped organise A Way Ahead: Ethical Khadi, then working with founding partner Jo Salter of Where Does it Come From? and friend of Khadi London, Sian Conway of Ethical Hour helped bring about the first two Ethical Brands for Fashion Revolution shopping, learning and networking events and the first Be The Change Awards in 2019.
 Next project: Festival of Natural Fibres, November 2019.

-Molshree is a freelance consultant, researcher and writer, working at the intersection of fashion, sustainability and technology.
+Molshree is a researcher and writer, working at the intersection of fashion, sustainability and technology.
 An alum from London College of Fashion, she has worked for CNBC, Brooks Brothers and Timberland in India in the past.
 At Khadi London, Molshree is involved in marketing strategy and business development.